renatovieiradesouza/automation-apple-script/README.md

 end tell
 ```

-Basically you change name_your_network_tunnelblick to your network both files (connect and disconnect)
+Basically you change name_your_network_tunnelblick to your network in both files (connect and disconnect)

 Need Tools: